-There are some similarities between the admissions process for Dutch and British universities but it is safer to say there are also some major differences.
+There are some similarities between admissions processes for Dutch and British universities, but it is safer to say there are also some major differences.

-The admissions calendar usually opens in September or October for the following year ie. October 2013 for entry in September 2014.
+The admissions calendar in the Netherlands usually opens in September or October for the following year ie. 1st October 2016 for entry in September 2017.

 The entry process at University Colleges is completely different as prospective students may have to attend an interview in person.
 This has a significant impact on a student's likely chances of gaining a place.
 University Colleges are much smaller institutions with much clearer limits to student numbers.
 As all students are required to live on campus there is a physical limit to the number of students they can recruit.
 Typically students should apply to University Colleges in time for a January deadline.
 Applicants may then be invited to interview in February.

-3. When do you know if you have a place?
+3. When do I know if I have a place at a Dutch university?

 If you are applying to a course without Numerus Fixus it is possible that you could receive an offer within four weeks of applying.
 If your course is subject to Numerus Fixus then you may have to wait until the application deadline before the lottery process can even start.

 If you do not meet the minimum A’ level standard required for your course you will not be able to enrol but in all other circumstances once you have your offer you are guaranteed a place at the university of your choice.
 It is quite common for universities to issue offers that would be classed as unconditional in the United Kingdom (EEE).
 However, when you receive notification of your offer through Studielink it will describe your offer as conditional.
 Passing your A' levels is the only condition.

 4. How can Dutch universities offer places with such low A-level grades?